-the job would have been done cleanly.
-Here is the reasoning, "The bullet that hit President Kennedy in the back and exited through his throat most likely could not have missed both the automobile and its occupants.
-Since it did not hit the automobile, Frazier testified that it probably struck Governor Connally."30 But that argument assumes as proven, to wit, that no other marksmen was firing from any vantage point other than the Book Depository Building.
-A shot from the tree and fence area above the grassy knoll on the north side of Elm Street would account for a shot passing through the President and not striking the car in a flatter trajectory.
+The Commission tries to have Connally nailed with the same bullet that struck the President.
+If logical fallacies were bullets, the job would have been done cleanly.
+Here is the reasoning: "The bullet that hit President Kennedy in the back and exited through his throat most likely could not have missed both the automobile and its occupants.
+Since it did not hit the automobile, Frazier testified that it probably struck Governor Connally" (W-105).
+But that argument assumes as proven that which the Commission had not proven, to wit, that no other marksman was firing from any vantage point other than the Book Depository Building.
+A shot from the tree and fence area above the grassy knoll on the north side of Elm Street would account for a shot passing through the President and not striking the ear in a flatter trajectory.
 This simple explanation which conforms to logic, geographical facts and trajectory is never considered by the Commission.

-Additional evidence to the effect that there were more than three shots fired can be deduced from the testimony of the following: Royce G. Skelton who was on the railroad bridge, "thought that there had been a total of four shots, either the third or fourth of which hit in the vicinity of the underpass."31 Dallas Patrolman J.W.
-Foster, who was also on the Triple Underpass, testified that shot hit the curb near a manhole cover in the vicinity of the underpass."32 James T. Tague, as previously mentioned, was struck in the cheek by a missile.33 These three witnesses could well be accurately recording separate shots missing their target.
+Additional evidence to the effect that there were more than three shots fired can be deduced from the testimony of the following: Royce G. Skelton who was on the railroad bridge "thought that there had been a total of four shots, either the third or fourth of which hit in the vicinity of the underpass" (W-116).
+"Dallas Patrolman J.W.
+Foster, who was also on the Triple Underpass, testified that a shot hit the curb near a manhole cover in the vicinity of the underpass" (W-116).
+James T. Tague, as previously mentioned, was struck in the cheek by a missile (W-116).
+These three witnesses could well be accurately recording separate shots missing their target.
 From all the above, I deduce that more than three shots were fired from more than one rifle.

-In addition to the hard fact of the hitting of Tague, and the bullet strike in the curbing, we have in the Presidential limousine "the cracking of the windshield and the dent on the windshield chrome."34 Where these hits came from is never explained satisfactorily by the Commission.
+In addition to the hard fact of the hitting of Tague, and the bullet strike in the curbing, we have in the Presidential limousine "the cracking of the windshield and the dent on the windshield chrome" (W-105).
+Where these hits came from is never explained satisfactorily by the Commission.

 Finally, let us discourse briefly on the trajectory as revealed by the wounds.
-Assistant Professor of Surgery Robert N. McClelland, of Parkland Hospital, stated that "cause of death (President) was due to massive head and brain injury from a gunshot wound of the left temple."
+Assistant Professor of Surgery Robert N. McClelland, M.D. of Parkland Hospital stated that "cause of death was due to massive head and brain injury from a gunshot wound of the left temple" (W-527).